FACEBOOK TWITTER INSTAGRAM YOUTUBE PINTEREST PINTEREST

 Sometimes you just want fluff.
 And Agatha Christie: Murder on the Orient Express (★☆) is just that.
 Ostensibly an adventure game, you will be tasked with solving some Professor Layton-style logic puzzles in order to uncover the many mysteries the expanded plot throws at you.
 Piece together clues found in a budget version of a polygonal real world to come to the conclusion of whatever plot you'll be investigating.
 Do it correctly, and you'll be greeted with Poirot giving a proverbial thumbs up.
 It's an easy enough play through - especially when every Christie fan knows who the killer is immediately (though expect some twists) - but it still has a breezy charm that's forgettable but not entirely unpleasant.

 Part RPG, part point-and-click adventure, part escape room, Bookwalker: Thief of Tales (★★) is an interesting mix.
 It's a dystopian future where not everything is explained outright.
 Books have special abilities for some reason and there is a law put upon its writers.
 Our protagonist is one such scribe and has been placed under a 30-year ban due to him skirting these rules.
-In order to wrangle some illegal shenanigans to lift it, he is tasked with venturing into a number of literary classics to retrieve some famous items found inside.
+In order to wrangle some illegal shenanigans to lift it, he is tasked with venturing into a number of literary classics - literally - to retrieve some famous items found inside.

 Within these books, a fairly limited isometric world is beautifully designed